RocketDerp/lemmy_helper/README.md

 # PostgreSQL username and password

-PGUSER and PGPASSWORD environment variables are used by the NodeJS pg library used in the app.
-You can temporarily set these variables before the npm run command (exanple uses pnpm):
+PGUSER and PGPASSWORD environment variables are utilized by the NodeJS pg library used in the app.
+You can temporarily set these variables before the `npm run` command (example uses pnpm):

 `PGUSER=lemmy PGPASSWORD=mypassword pnpm run dev --host --port 9000`